pauljickling/notes/javascript/react/react.md

 6. Create any additional methods needed, for instance perhaps a method that is called from within the `componentDidMount()` method.

 Do not modify state directly, instead use `this.setState()`.
 The `setState()` method takes an anonymous object with the changed state values as its parameter.
-Also remember that state updates may be asynchronous like everything else in Javascript, so code accordingly.
+Also remember that state updates may be asynchronous like everything else in JavaScript, so code accordingly.

 ## Event Handlers